 If a person is concerned about flushed skin that results from taking a particular medication, a doctor may be able to recommend an alternative drug.

-The more alcohol a person consumes, the more likely they are to notice their skin turning red.
+The more alcohol a person consumes, the more likely they are to notice their skin flushing.
 Flushed skin after drinking alcohol is not usually a cause for concern.

 The cause of rosacea is not clear.
-However, in some people, certain factors can trigger a flare-up of symptoms.
+However, certain factors can trigger a flare-up of symptoms in some people.
 Common triggers include:

 - sun exposure

 - specific foods or drinks

 A carcinoid tumor is an uncommon type of cancer that usually starts in the digestive tract but can spread to other body parts, including the liver, pancreas, and lungs.

 Thyroid cancer can change the behavior of the thyroid gland, which can affect hormone production and may cause flushing.

 Menopause is when a person permanently stops having their period.